Spinal Injury Solicitors

 • Put you in contact with appropriate charities, professionals and case manager to support your journey post-injury

-As well as compensation for spinal cord injuries themselves, we can ensure that other financial expenses that you have incurred as a result of your injury are included as part of your claim.
+As well as compensation for spinal cord injuries themselves, we can ensure that other financial expenses that you have incurred as a result of your injury are included as part of any spinal injury claims.
 These expenses can include (but are not limited to):

 • Medical costs - private rehabilitation and surgery costs